-I am a doctoral candidate in Finance at the Wharton School, specialising in macro-finance.
+• I am a doctoral candidate in Finance at the Wharton School, specializing in macro-finance.

-I build data-driven theoretical and quantitative models to analyse cross-sector credit, liquidity and risk flows between banks and nonbanks, quantifying their macroeconomic and financial-stability impacts.
+I build data-driven theoretical and quantitative models to study cross-sector credit, liquidity, and risk flows between banks and non-depository financial institutions.

 I am on the 2025-26 job market.
 Prior to doctoral studies, I earned a Bachelor of Arts in Applied Mathematics with minors in Music and German at UC Berkeley, and a Master of International Affairs in International Finance and Economic Policy at Columbia University.